Did you know that, in the United States, more people die by suicide each year than by homicide?

 It’s estimated that more than five million people in the United States have been directly affected by a suicide.

-“The suicide death of a loved one has a significant impact on survivors.
-Many times they are left feeling guilty and wondering what they could have done differently and questioning how they could have missed the signs,” said Dr. Liptzin.
+"The suicide death of a loved one has a significant impact on survivors.
+Many times they are left feeling guilty and wondering what they could have done differently and questioning how they could have missed the signs," Dr. Liptzin said.

-He said those looking for support in coping with a suicide loss can visit the American Foundation for Suicide Prevention website at www.afsp for a list of nearby support groups.
+He said those looking for support in coping with a suicide loss can look through a list of nearby support groups gathered by American Foundation for Suicide Prevention.